guand/seng371-project1/README.md

 - REPO_PATH: Repository path e.g. twbs/bootstrap or Homebrew/homebrew
 - REPO_NAME: Repository name e.g. homebrew
 - LABEL: The label for an issue that will be matched with pull requests that got merged into master.
 This is different for each repo, so be aware.

+Then run it: `python parse.py`.
+It should output a JSON file of pull requests that were merged into master AND issues that had your label.